The TeOra centre has been created to provide high quality integrative medicine in a relaxed and friendly environment.

-Dr Tim Ewer (MB ChB, MMedSc, MRCP, FRACP, FRNZCGP, DCH, DRCOG, Dip Occ Med, FACNEM)
+Dr Tim Ewer (MB ChB, MMedSc, MRCP(UK), FRACP, FRNZCGP, DCH, DRCOG, Dip Occ Med, FACNEM)

 Tim is vocationally qualified as a physician and general practitioner.
 Additionally, Tim has been working as a specialist in integrative medicine for the last 30 years.
 Prior to that, he was a hospital physician for 10 years after gaining his medical degree and specialist qualifications in the UK.
 Tim has trained in a variety of modalities including nutrition, environmental medicine, acupuncture (London College of Acupuncture), medical hypnosis, mind-body techniques, bio-energetic medicine, laser and photomodulation therapy, and hyperbaric oxygen medicine.
 He has been an advisor to the WHO on natural medicine and to the NZ government on CAM (Complementary and Alternative Medicine).

-Tim is the vice-president of the AIMA (Australasian Integrative Medicine Association, www.AIMA.net.au) and a member of the teaching faculty of ACNEM (Australasian College of Nutrition and Environmental Medicine, www.acnem.org.au).
+Tim has been the vice-president of the AIMA (Australasian Integrative Medicine Association, www.AIMA.net.au) and is a member of the teaching faculty of ACNEM (Australasian College of Nutrition and Environmental Medicine, www.acnem.org.au).
 He has also taught tai chi, qi gong and meditation.

-Tim has particular interests in chronic complex illnesses, including chronic fatigue syndrome, fibromyalgia, auto-immune diseases, cancer management and allergies.
+Tim has particular interests in chronic complex illnesses, including chronic fatigue syndrome, long Covid, fibromyalgia, auto-immune diseases, cancer management and allergies.

-Camilla Rombouts is a nurse specialising in integrative medicine who will be overseeing some of the treatments, such as IV and laser therapies, as well as helping with enquiries and nutritional advice.
+Jac Simpson and Indy Raldao are our nurses who will be overseeing some of the treatments, such as IV, laser therapies and HBOT, as well as helping with enquiries and nutritional advice.